Dina Belanger’s Unrelenting Quest for Perfection

-Blessed Dina Belanger is a home-grown Canadian saint – see our words on the martyr Andre Grasset from September 2nd – whom we commemorate today.
-Born April 30th, 1897 in St. Roch, Quebec, now a suburb of the capital city, she was baptized a few hours later.
+Blessed Dina Belanger (+1929) is a home-grown Canadian saint whom we commemorate today.
+(The martyr Andre Grasset, whom we celebrated two days ago, is still a beatus).
+Born April 30th, 1897 in St. Roch, Quebec, now a suburb of the capital city, Dina was baptized a few hours later.
 (After all, why wait?)
 From an early age, she displayed remarkable musical aptitude, and, by hard work and discipline, developed into a concert pianist, performing in the United States and Canada.

-But earthly success was not enough; It was also at a young age, praying before the Blessed Sacrament, that she had consecrated herself, and all her talents privately to Christ, which was soon to flower into a vocation to the religious life.
+But earthly success was not enough; It was also at a young age, praying before the Blessed Sacrament, that she had consecrated herself and all her talents privately to Christ, a vow which was soon to flower into a vocation to the religious life.

 Dina signified clearly the daily battle required to practise ‘heroic virtue’, to dig deep, and not just avoid the obvious vices Christ condemns, but pull up even their smallest and seemingly insignificant manifestations of sin by their very roots, with consistent victories over self.
-This was instilled in her early by her devout parents, her mother teaching her to make the sign of the cross early, and Dina always loved the Angelus – so mocked by the virulent anti-Catholic Margaret Atwood in The Handmaid’s Tale – the little girl running downstairs to join in when the bell tolled.
-Would that our culture still maintained that fine tradition of commemorating the Incarnation and Our Lady’s fiat!
-Where I live, the church down has the bell tolled at noon everyday, and I can only think it does great good for this town, even for those who know not what it means.
+This was instilled in her early by her devout parents, her mother teaching her to make the sign of the cross early, and Dina always loved the Angelus, mocked by the virulent anti-Catholic fellow Canadian Margaret Atwood in The Handmaid’s Tale.
+Dina would run downstairs to join in when the bell tolled.
+Would that our culture still maintained that fine tradition of commemorating the Incarnation and Our Lady’s fiat, at least at noon, if not three times a day!
+Where I live, the church down the road has the Angelus tolled at noon everyday, and I can only wonder what great good it does, even for those who know not what it means.

-Dina’s parents encouraged her to pay attention at Mass – a nearly thankless task for all those with small children – hiding the ceramic doll with which Dina was enamored.
-When the young girl threw one of her tantrums – to which she was, like nearly all children, quite disposed to get her way – her father got up from the table and joined in.
-Dina was so mortified at seeing her dear Dad act so idiotically, she never succumbed to another.
+Dina’s parents encouraged her to pay attention at Mass, a nearly thankless task for all those with small children.
+Her mother hid the ceramic doll with which Dina was enamored.
+When the young girl threw one of her tantrums at this – to which she was, like nearly all children, quite disposed to get her way – her father got up from the table and joined in.
+Dina was so mortified at seeing her dear Dad act so pathetically, she never succumbed to another.

 And, as she grew, she learned more and more to internalize this discipline.
 When another Sister complained about her piano playing – which, we may surmise, was quite flawless – Dina not only did not allow oneself to feel upset, but, by an act of will, rejoiced that her fellow religious may just have said something sort of true, which would help her grow in virtue.
 Perhaps that trill was a bit off, and that C# held just a little too long…